phaelon74/llm-abliteration/README.md

 ```shell
 python measure.py -m <path_to_your_model> -o <output_file> --data-harmful /path/to/my/harmful.txt --data-harmless /path/to/my/harmless.txt
 ```
+### Multi-GPU Usage

+The scripts automatically detect and utilize multiple GPUs when available:

+- **Measurement**: No additional configuration needed.
+The script will automatically distribute the model across available GPUs using Accelerate's `device_map="auto"`.
+- **Ablation**: Automatically processes shards in parallel across available GPUs.
+Each GPU processes different shards simultaneously, providing significant speedup for large models.

+To verify multi-GPU usage, check the console output which will display the number of detected GPUs.

 ### Tips

 If you have limited VRAM, try loading the model as a 4-bit or 8-bit BitsAndBytes quant.
+Multi-GPU support further reduces VRAM requirements by distributing the model across GPUs.

 ## Credits